-The Citrix Virtual Apps and Desktops Setup Wizard (XDSW) helps with deploying virtual desktops to virtual machines (VMs).
+The Citrix Virtual Apps and Desktops Setup Wizard (XDSW) helps with deploying virtual desktops to virtual machines (VMs) in addition to devices that use personal vDisks.

 The Citrix Provisioning server must have direct access to the storage device to facilitate communication.
 The provisioning user must have read\write access to the storage device to ensure successful provisioning with the HDD BDM.